AliS2018/Backend_SD/README.md

-# Backend Software Deployer or BSD
+# Backend Software Deployer or BSD (Not the OS, nor a license nor anything remote to Berkley!)
 *Original Name Script_Installer*

 I think I'm overcomplicating the installation process but: to run the script smoothly clone the repository to the ~/ path,